Machu Picchu: Agricultural activity

 However, terrace farming area makes up only about 12 acre of land, and a study of the soil around the terraces showed that what was grown there was mostly corn and potatoes, which was not enough to support the 750+ people living at Machu Picchu.
-This explains why studies done on the food that the Inca ate at Machu Picchu was imported from the surrounding valleys and farther afield.
+This explains why studies done on the food that the Inca ate at Machu Picchu suggest it was imported from the surrounding valleys and farther afield.

 It is estimated that the area around the site has received more than 1800 mm of rain per year since AD 1450, which was more than that needed to support crop growth.
 Because of the ample rainfall at Machu Picchu, it was found that irrigation was not usually needed for the terraces.
-The terraces received so much rain that they were built by Incan engineers specifically to allow for ample drainage of excess water.
+The terraces received so much rain that they were built by Incan engineers specifically to allow for drainage of excess water.
 Excavation and soil analyses done by Kenneth Wright in the 1990s showed that the terraces were built in layers, with a bottom layer of larger stones covered by loose gravel.
 On top of the gravel was a layer of mixed sand and gravel packed together, with rich topsoil covering it.
 Research showed that the topsoil was probably moved from the valley floor to the terraces because it was much better than the soil higher up the mountain.

 Human sacrifice and mysticism

-Little information describes human sacrifices at Machu Picchu, though many sacrifices were never given a proper burial, and their skeletal remains succumbed to the elements.
+Little information exists surrounding human sacrifices at Machu Picchu, though it is known that many sacrifices were never given a proper burial, and their skeletal remains succumbed to the elements.
 However, there is evidence that retainers were sacrificed to accompany a deceased noble in the afterlife.
 Animal, liquid and dirt sacrifices to the gods were more common and were made at the Altar of the Condor.
 The tradition is upheld by members of the New Age Andean religion.